 Greenhouse gas emissions need to be reduced in all parts of the energy system.
 There are three ways to achieve this: improve energy productivity, change the mix of energy products and store emissions in carbon sinks.

-The Net Carbon Footprint is a metric designed to track the change in the energy products that we supply to provide a comparison with the global energy-mix.
+The Net Carbon Footprint is a metric designed to track the change in the emissions intensity of the energy products that we supply.
 It is an intensity-based metric because it focuses on Shell’s contribution to the energy system.

 Society will need more energy, so the total amount of energy Shell contributes is likely to increase.
 An intensity-based metric allows Shell to focus on providing the energy that our customers want while contributing to decarbonisation by also supplying lower-carbon energy products.